surma/surma.dev/content/things/dom2texture.md

 Not only is all styling gone, but the image is a no-show.
 What’s going on here?

 ### Step 3.1: Styles
 Once you think about it, it makes sense that there’s no styling.
-We are basically creating a separate SVG document (in form of a data URI) and our styling is well outside that document.
+We are basically creating a separate SVG document (in form of a data URL) and our styling is well outside that document.
 So let’s make it available by cloning all our styles and moving them into the SVG element.

 {{< highlight JavaScript >}}
 Array.from(document.querySelectorAll('style'))